Say you need some cheerful music to draw attention, but can't find anyone to help you. Then do it yourself!

 - Bugs Bunny did this several times in various Looney Tunes shorts, often using his prehensile ears to play additional instruments.

 - Homer has a flashback to his teenage years where he played in a one-man band.
 He had a bass drum on his back, a guitar in his hands and a bicycle horn at his feet, and would sing.

 - Characters attempting to wake up a Heavy Sleeper are often seen employing a one-man band (after trying Banging Pots and Pans or other loud noises), to no success.
 Variation: In the Looney Tunes "Back Alley Oproar", Sylvester has been keeping Elmer up all night with his loud singing.
 At one point he lulls Elmer to sleep with a lullabye...and just as Elmer happily drops off, Sylvester jolts him up with a raucous one-man-band routine.
 Carl Stalling's score then goes hilariously berserk as Sylvester— still carrying all his instruments— has to run from a shotgun-wielding Elmer.

 - Done by Pinkie Pie in the episode "Swarm of the Century".
 Apparently, music is the best way to get rid of parasprites.

-- She does it again later on to help Twilight fake a high-level spell in a magical duel.
+- She does it again later on in "Magic Duel" to help Twilight fake a high-level spell in a magical duel.
 Even weirder, she doesn't have a mouth at this point, so how could she play all of those instruments?
 Because she's Pinkie Pie.

 - Cellbound has a lone prisoner forced to perform an imitation of several TV shows, including a concert, which he achieves by effortfully playing several instruments at once, "off-screen".